surmwill/recycler_unity/README.md

 ### Entries set their own auto-size.

-If your content is not auto-sized, this is not an issue.
-Otherwise, entries must control their own width and height as a side effect of necessary performance concessions (editor checks will ensure this).
+If your content is auto-sized, then entries must control their own width and height as a side effect of necessary performance concessions (editor checks will ensure this).

 Instead of what is typically done, with having the root (Entries) controlling sizes: